radityaaqil/eFishery-Summary/day-8/cloud-native.md

 Codebase --> Single code base for each microservice, stored in its own repo.
 Tracked with version control, it can deploy to multiple environments (QA, Staging, Production)
 Dependencies --> Each microservice isolates and packages its own dependencies, embracing changes without impacting the entire system.
+Configuration --> Configuration information is moved out of the microservice and externalized through a configuration management tool outside of the code.
+The
+Backing Service --> data stores, caches, message brokers